Enumerating usernames with Burp Suite

 You can use Burp Intruder to enumerate usernames:

 - Identify a failure message for a username-based authentication mechanism.
-Send the request to Burp Intruder.
+In the message, highlight the username value, right-click and select Send to Intruder.

 Go to the Payloads tab.
 Under Payload settings [Simple list] add a list of usernames that you want to test.